SubikshaMoorthi/ELEVATE-LABS-INTERNSHIP/Task 1/README.md

 # Data Cleaning & Preprocessing

-This project ELEVATE LABS Internship – Task 1
+This project is ELEVATE LABS Internship – Task 1
 It demonstrates how to clean and preprocess the Titanic dataset to make it suitable for **Exploratory Data Analysis (EDA)** and **Machine Learning**.

 # Files